Nordix/hiredis-cluster/README.md

 As described in the CMake docs a specific path can be set using a flag like:
 `-Dhiredis_DIR:PATH=${MY_DIR}/hiredis/share/hiredis`

+### Alternative build using Makefile directly

+When a simpler build setup is preferred a provided Makefile can be used directly when building.
+A benefit of this, instead of using CMake, is that it also provides a static library, a similar limitation exists in the CMake files in hiredis v1.0.0.

+The only option that exists in the Makefile is to enable SSL/TLS support via `USE_SSL=1`

+See `examples/using_make/build.sh` for an example build.

 ### Running the tests